Britain's Proms singing its way to happy finale

 HONOUR TO PERFORM

-Artists consider it a great honor to appear at the final Proms concert which, while it may not plumb the deepest levels of the classical repertoire, produces performances of a high caliber, and reaches a phenomenally large audience.
+Artists consider it a great honour to appear at the final Proms concert which, while it may not plumb the deepest levels of the classical repertoire, produces performances of a high calibre, and reaches a phenomenally large audience.

-"It's a big honor and I always give it my best," said Calleja, who has recently recorded a tribute album to Lanza, "Be My Love" (Decca).
+"It's a big honour and I always give it my best," said Calleja, who has recently recorded a tribute album to Lanza, "Be My Love" (Decca).

 As is the tradition, Calleja will wear an appropriately outrageous costume but he declined to divulge details, except to say it had nothing to do with Maltese falcons or puppies.